liam-wiltshire/talks/linux/content.md

 .center[![](security/images/task.png)]

-- Find files that have been editied in the lsat day
+- Find files that have been editied in the last day
-- Find files that contain the word 'note' in their name
+- Find files that contain the word 'note' in their name (case **insensitive**)

 ???